 When his father, Roy Moss, put his arms around David Moss in 1959 and played the drums, he was touched by the mystery that music contains.
 As his percussionist life mutated into a singer’s life, he explored the power of the voice through its multitudinous utterances.

-Surrogate Cities is generously underwritten by the Judith A. Fong Music Directors Fund.
+Major funding for Surrogate Cities is generously provided by the Judith A. Fong Music Directors Fund.
+Surrogate Cities is underwritten by Bob and Clodagh Ash